elboletaire/tabbedcontent/readme.md

 ```

 ### API

-jQuery TabbedContent has a simple API that will allow you to switch between tabs.
+TabbedContent has a simple API that will allow you to switch between tabs.
 To use it simply call `data('api')`:

 ```javascript
 var mytabs = $('.tabscontent').tabbedContent().data('api');